josephclarke333/Marlin-EasythreedK1/README.md

 This will just be quick and simple for now but I'll update it later to make it easier to follow

 Installing:
-- Click Code>Download Zip>Save to Wherever You Want
-- Unzip folder
-- Open the folder where you saved it and open  Marlin>.pio>build>sanguino1284p_optimized and copy firmware.hex from that folder to somehwere you will remember
+- See https://github.com/josephclarke333/Marlin-EasythreedK1/releases to get latest compiled firmware.hex
 - Connect your printer to your computer via USB
 - Open cura or prusa slicer
-  - In cura - Click Settings>Your_Printer_name>Manage Printers Then in the window that popped up select your printer and click Update Firmware>Upload Custom Firmware and slect the hex file
+  - In cura - Click Settings>Your_Printer_name>Manage Printers Then in the window that popped up select your printer and click Update Firmware>Upload Custom Firmware and slect the hex file you downloaded from releases
-  - In prusa slicer - Click  Configuration>Flash Printer Firmware Select the firmware.hex file you copied before and the serial port your printer is connected to and  click  Flash!
+  - In prusa slicer - Click  Configuration>Flash Printer Firmware Select the firmware.hex file you downloaded from releases and the serial port your printer is connected to and  click  Flash!
   - If flashing fails (which it often seems to on the K1 you will need to compile from source and upload with platformio and autobuildmarlin

 Compiling: